Below is the current program for SIVB 2021: In Vitro OnLine

 Brandon R. McFadden, University of Delaware

 To date, advances in agricultural biotechnology via Ag biotechnology / genetic engineering (GE) predominantly have focused on improving Agronomic traits.
 Most successes with developing products targeting consumers using GE platform have been limited to few examples viz high Oleic acid soy, non-browning apples and potatoes and omega-3 enriched soy.
 Although, consumer awareness of GE platform seems to have increased over the last decade, however, the acceptance of food derived using GE platform has been painfully slow.
 Today we are surrounded by consumers living in an era where introduction of “fast products” and “constant disruptions” of the marketplace with new products are a new norm.
 In these changing times, what is crucial for Ag biotech industry is to reinvent itself for delivering products faster – based on innovation, speed to market with agility / rapid scale-up provisions and addressing consumer sentiments at a continuous pace.
 Product development via gene editing offers advantages for speed breeding by bypassing conventional long process of bringing products to the marketplace.
-This session will cover new tools relating to speed to market and consumer acceptance related issues.
+This session will cover topics relating to speed to market and consumer acceptance related issues.

 3:15 pm – 5:30 pm

-CRISPR-based Technologies for Targeted Genome Editing and Gene Regulation
+Optimizing CRISPR-based Technologies For Targeted Gene Editing

 J. Keith Joung, MD, PhD, Robert B. Colvin, M.D.
 Endowed Chair in Pathology, Desmond and Ann Heathwood Research Scholar, and a Pathologist at Massachusetts General Hospital (MGH) and Professor of Pathology at Harvard Medical School